In re EPIC - NSA Telephone Records Surveillance

 "The records acquired by the NSA under this Order detail the daily activities, interactions, personal and business relationships, religious and political affiliations, and other intimate details of millions of Americans." - EPIC Mandamus Petition

-For these reasons, EPIC is asking the Supreme Court to issue a writ of mandamus and prohibition to stop the order of the FISC court, or to grant a writ of certiorari to review the legality of its order.
+For these reasons, EPIC asked the Supreme Court to issue a writ of mandamus and prohibition to stop the order of the FISC court, or to grant a writ of certiorari to review the legality of its order.
+However, on November 18, 2013, the Supreme Court declined to hear EPIC's writ of mandamus without comment.

 Privacy Law Scholars Argue That NSA Telephone Surveillance Is Unlawful